 - 6 cups vegetable stock

 - yoghurt sour cream or parmesan (for serving)

-Put into bowls and add some cream, parmesan and the crispy bacon on top.
+- Put into bowls and add some cream & parmesan on top.

 The nutritional values above are calculated per portion.
 The details are based on standard nutritional tables and do not constitute a professional nutritional advice.